 The nice thing about just boiling is that once it’s cool, the water can be dumped into any garden plot, creek, or pond without anything that wasn’t already in the dirt touching it.

 *Please use Dawn detergent or a no-kill camping soap or detergent so we limit our impact on the microbes that are the base of the food systems in creeks and ponds.

 This isn’t that different from a brush and washboard.
 It’s how I did a lot of laundry in my time as a through-packer and kayaker.
 You apply some sort of soap (or just water if you pre-boil clothes to kill germs) and then scrub with whatever’s handy – even if that’s just the friction of clothes against each other.

 Mop wringers and presses

 There are mechanical clothes wringers that can be purchased.
 Or you can pick up a mop wringer or press for a whole lot less most of the time.
-There’s also a crazy-expensive 5-gallon salad spinner on the market for restaurant that can replicate the washer’s spin cycle if we so choose.
+There’s also a crazy-expensive 5-gallon salad spinner on the market for restaurants that can replicate the washer’s spin cycle.

 - Laundry matters for hygiene reasons, not just appearance.